Meeting PSD2 Requirements for eCommerce Merchants with FIDO2.0 Strong Customer Authentication

 Under PSD2, strong customer authentication is required on all payer-initiated transactions when both the card issuer and acquirer are within the EEA.
 PSD2 mandates that eCommerce platforms based in Europe and the UK employ Strong Customer Authentication (SCA) to combat fraud and protect consumer data.
 Businesses must utilize robust authentication credentials for MFA to enable seamless transaction authentication measures to ensure consent to the transaction is provided by the legitimate customer.

-AuthentifID™ by authID delivers trusted FIDO2 strong authentication online transactions, tied to a trusted identity.
-At the point of registration, AuthentifID harnesses authID‘s seamless biometric identity proofing service to scan an identity document and biometrically match a user’s selfie to their document photo, thereby establishing a digital chain of trust between individuals, their accounts, and their devices.
-With AuthentifID, businesses can meet PSD2 challenges for payment authentication, while providing customers protection and convenience with each transaction.
+Verified™ by authID delivers trusted FIDO2 strong authentication online transactions, tied to a trusted identity.
+At the point of registration, Verified harnesses authID‘s seamless biometric identity proofing service to scan an identity document and biometrically match a user’s selfie to their document photo, thereby establishing a digital chain of trust between individuals, their accounts, and their devices.
+With Verified, businesses can meet PSD2 challenges for payment authentication, while providing customers protection and convenience with each transaction.

 Schedule a Demo with authID

-authID.ai is a provider of an Identity as a Service (IDaaS) platform that delivers a suite of secure, mobile, biometric identity solutions, available to any vertical, anywhere. authID‘s products enable financial institutions to meet the challenges of PSD2 to provide customers a more secure and streamlined online transaction experience.
-Contact Ipsidy today at 1 (516) 778-5639 or visit authid.ai/demo to schedule a demo.
+authID.ai is a provider of an Identity Authentication platform that delivers a suite of secure, biometric identity solutions, available to any vertical, anywhere. authID‘s products enable financial institutions to meet the challenges of PSD2 to provide customers a more secure and streamlined online transaction experience.
+Contact authID today at 1 (516) 778-5639 or visit authid.ai/demo to schedule a demo.